 Westminster was the Founders League Champion three times in the 1990s and advanced to the semifinals and finals of the New England Championship as recently as 2013.
 Out of 62 New England Prep programs, Westminster is consistently in the top 16 teams that compete for a New England Championship at season’s end.

 The Westminster hockey program focuses on each of the school’s four core values, with a priority placed on character and character development.
 Graduates of Westminster have gone on to do wonderful things in numerous fields.
-We do not boast so much about their accomplishments as we do about the kind of people they are.
 Our graduates have distinguished themselves as student-athletes, leaders and above all else, good, responsible citizens.

 Head Coach Tim Joncas (13th season) is excited to welcome 13 letter winners back for the 2017-2018 season.
-Tim Joncas has been Head Coach of the Martlets since 2007, earning Large School Coach of the Year honors in 2011.
-He has also been coaching the USA Hockey New England District team since 2004, and recently signed on as a coach for the USA Hockey Mass.
-District as well.
-Assistant Coach Jay Keough begins his fourth season behind the Martlet bench as Coach Joncas’ assistant coach and brings with him more than 12 years of coaching experience in the NEPSAC.
-Coach Keough's primary responsibility will be as the director of recruiting.
-He will be working with families throughout the admissions process as well as helping to identify potential student athletes.
-Paul Kendall, now in his second year on the team's staff, has been a coach in the Westminster hockey program since 2012.
-Paul brings with him a wealth of knowledge about the game and his primary responsibilities will be developing our defenseman as well as working with our penalty kill.
+Joncas has been head coach of the Martlets since 2007, earning Large School Coach of the Year honors in 2011.
+He has also been coaching the USA Hockey New England District team since 2004.
+Assistant Coach Jay Keough begins his fourth season behind the Martlet bench and brings with him more than 12 years of coaching experience in the NEPSAC.
+Coach Keough’s primary responsibility will be as the director of recruiting.
+Paul Kendall, now in his second year on the team’s staff, has been a coach in the Westminster hockey program since 2012.

 Graduates from Westminster and the ice hockey program have gone on to play at a variety of top schools such as Yale University, Princeton University, Dartmouth College, the University of New Hampshire, St. Lawrence University, the U.S. Military Academy, the Air Force Academy, Boston College, Boston University, the University of Vermont, Colgate, Holy Cross, Middlebury College, Bowdoin College, Amherst College, Trinity College, Connecticut College and Wesleyan University.
 Several alumni have been drafted by NHL teams and have gone on to play professionally.
 In the 2007 NHL draft, a Westminster alumnus was drafted 35th overall by the Boston Bruins, and in the 2008 draft, the Chicago Blackhawks took another former Westminster player.